apollographql/apollo/docs/source/references/apollo-config.md

 ### `client.service`

-**Required** –– the CLI and VS Code extension rely on knowledge of your schema to show you "intellisense" (eg. autocomplete on fields, metrics annotations, query validation).
+**Required** –– the CLI and VS Code extension rely on knowledge of your schema to show you "intellisense" (e.g.. autocomplete on fields, metrics annotations, query validation).

 There are a few different ways you can link your client to a schema: